 It’s easy for a beginner to get overwhelmed with knowledge and tasks when they first start out on an online course.
 After all, daily job responsibilities have to be finished too.

 In the case of microlearning, we believe that it is really an effective form of one-time content creation.
 You can create short courses for smaller and more specific audiences in your company that are really interested in that topic through micro-courses.
-It becomes a form of personalized learning experience where you can help a niche group in your company, with very unique learning needs.
+It becomes a personalized learning experience where you can help a niche group in your company, with unique learning needs.

 Make sure these micro-courses are: